Optimization Algorithms as Robust Feedback Controllers: Optimization Algorithms as Dynamical Systems

-Arguably as old as differential calculus itself are methods that seek out (local) minima of a function by following a descent direction.
-The most prototypical class of methods are gradient (or ``steepest descent'') schemes.
+Arguably as old as differential calculus itself are methods that seek out (local) minima of a function {\tb $\Phi(x)$ over an unconstrained domain $x \in \mathbb{R}^n$} by following a descent direction.
+The most prototypical class of methods are gradient (or ``steepest descent'') schemes, e.g., $\dot{x} = -\nabla \Phi(x)$.
 Gradient methods exist in a wide variety of forms and contexts.
-Apart from $\bbR^n$, they can be defined on non-Euclidean manifolds \citep{brockettDynamicalSystemsThat1988,helmkeOptimizationDynamicalSystems1996,absilOptimizationAlgorithmsMatrix2008} and on infinite-dimensional spaces \citep{ambrosioGradientFlowsMetric2005}.
+Apart from $\bbR^n$, they can be defined on non-Euclidean manifolds \citep{brockettDynamicalSystemsThat1988,helmkeOptimizationDynamicalSystems1996,absilOptimizationAlgorithmsMatrix2008,zehnderLecturesDynamicalSystems2010} and on infinite-dimensional spaces \citep{luenbergerOptimizationVectorSpace1969,ambrosioGradientFlowsMetric2005}.
 In the absence of smoothness they can also be generalized to subgradient methods \citep{beckFirstOrderMethodsOptimization2017,clarkeOptimizationNonsmoothAnalysis1990}.
 On top of that, steepest descent methods are generally available as continuous-time flows, discrete-time algorithms, or stochastic processes \citep{borkarStochasticApproximationDynamical2008}.
-For ease of exposition and in line with the rest of this article, we will limit ourselves to continuous-time gradient flows and its variations.
+For ease of exposition and in line with the rest of this article, we will limit ourselves to continuous-time {\tb deterministic} gradient flows.

 At least for continuous-time negative gradient flows, convergence to minimizers appears plausible, if not tautological.
-However, closer inspection reveals important technical details, summarized in the following theorem.
+However, closer inspection reveals important technical details, summarized in the following theorem {\tb which combines classical results available in most textbooks on calculus, dynamical systems, or optimization}.

 \begin{theorem} Let $\Phi: \bbR^n \rightarrow \bbR$ be continuously differentiable with locally Lipschitz derivative $\nabla \Phi$ such that, for some $c \in \bbR$, the sublevel set $\Phi^{-1}(c) = \{ x \in \bbR^n \, | \, \Phi(x) \leq c \}$ is compact.
 Then, the following statements hold for the gradient flow $\dot x = - \nabla \Phi(x)^T$: \begin{enumerate} \item Trajectories starting in $\Phi^{-1}(c)$ converge to the set of critical points, i.e., points $x^\star$ such that $\nabla \Phi(x^\star) = 0$.